The Pooled Employer 401(k) Plan (PEP): 5 Big Benefits for Your Small Business

 Many businesses don't have the time, technology, or infrastructure to carry out the duties of retirement administration.
 The Pew Charitable Trust study found that lack of administrative resources was the second biggest obstacle to offering employees a quality retirement plan.

 The PEP directly addresses this challenge.
 The plan is a "do it for you" approach where the P3 manages administration, monitoring, and reporting.
-Employers don't have to worry about plan setup, coordinating with vendors, filing Form 5500, employee enrollment, or any of the many complexities of 401(k) plan management.
+Employers don't have to worry about plan setup, coordinating with vendors, filing most forms, employee enrollment, or any of the many complexities of 401(k) plan management.
 Although the plan is managed by the P3, employers still have control over things like defining matching levels and contribution limits, and ensuring the plan is performing to meet employees' needs.
 Some employers may prefer more hands-on involvement, but for those who want a plan that can practically run itself, a PEP is ideal.

 Tax credit opportunities